danielbeeke/presentation-utrechtjs-20/slides/about-me.md

 Nerd and working at [Studio Fonkel](https://studiofonkel.nl)
 <br><br>
 _Working with Drupal, ES6, Nodejs_<br>
-_Critical of the 'centralised' web_
+_Critical of the 'centralized' web_